-Per Minnesota Statute 16A.633, Subdivision 4 (MN Laws of 2012 Chapter 293, Section 28), PHAs are required to:
+Per Minnesota Statute §16A.633, subdivision 4 (MN Laws of 2012 Chapter 293, Section 28), PHAs are required to:

-- Include the Jobs Reporting Provision language on Jobs Reporting in the construction contract(s) with the contractor(s) - Review contracts between the contractor(s) and subcontractor(s) to ensure the Jobs Reporting Provision Language is included in construction contract(s) - Ensure the information in the Jobs Reporting Attachment of the Repayment Agreement is completed by the contractor(s) and is submitted to Minnesota Housing upon project completion - NOTE: A Jobs Reporting Attachment must be completed for each approved project
+- Include the Jobs Reporting Provision language on Jobs Reporting in the construction contract(s) with the contractor(s) - Review contracts between the contractor(s) and subcontractor(s) to ensure the Jobs Reporting Provision Language is included in construction contract(s) - Ensure the information in the Jobs Reporting Attachment of the Repayment Agreement is completed by the contractor(s) and is submitted to Minnesota Housing upon project completion - NOTE: A Jobs Reporting Attachment must be completed for each approved project.

-6.11 Construction Loan Pay Draw Process
+6.11 Construction Loan - Request for Funds Process

-For Construction Loans, contractor pay applications will be reviewed on site once a month at a regularly scheduled pay draw meeting with the owner, general contractor, and PHA's architect in attendance.
+For Construction Loans, contractor pay applications will be reviewed on site once a month at a regularly scheduled pay draw meeting with the owner, general contractor and the PHA's architect in attendance.
+Upon approval of the pay application by the PHA's architect, the pay application and other soft cost expenses (with receipts) must be submitted to Minnesota Housing using the request for funds process.